niuguy/train-bot/README.md

 - `/stations Paddington` – list matching stations with CRS codes when you are unsure of the spelling.

 ## Notes & Limitations
-- TransportAPI free tier requests are rate limited; consider caching or back-off if you expect higher usage.
+- RealTimeTrains and TransportAPI apply fair-use limits; consider caching or back-off if you expect higher usage.
 - Times are treated as local UK times without daylight-saving adjustments.
 - The bot filters by destination using the `calling_at` parameter; it does not currently offer interchange planning or multi-leg journey results.